raganwald/raganwald.github.com/_posts/2013-06-20-bind-by-contract.md

 tags: noindex
 ---

+*This is a draft.
+Please do not post on Hacker News, &c.*

 ### abstract

 In this essay, I argue that programming languages tend to solve less-and-less important problems as they mature, and that it's important for Ruby to break with this behaviour if it is to survive.